DragunWF/Zoom-Bot/README.md

 ## Contact

 If you have any questions you can contact me via discord.
-My discord tag is **DragonWF#9321**.
+My discord tag is **dragunwf**.